Donovan Peoples-Jones Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Matchup vs. Pittsburgh

-- Peoples-Jones' 4.8 receiving yards per game in his four matchups against the Steelers are 35.7 fewer than his over/under for Monday's game.
+- Peoples-Jones has averaged 4.8 receiving yards per game in his four career matchups against the Steelers, 35.7 fewer than his over/under for Monday's game.

 - In four matchups with the Steelers, Peoples-Jones has not had a TD catch.